Distributed Systems ConfigurationConfiguration Management and Distributed Systems

 ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

-ZooKeeper fits both the push and pull synchronisation models depending on how you configure your application.
+ZooKeeper both the push and pull synchronisation models depending on how you configure your application.
 It also provides security at a configuration item level through ACLs, which is particularly useful for the sensitive configuration values we spoke about previously.

 Any resilient, highly available system must consider multiple data centers, and the same applies here.
 ZooKeeper works across data centres, but the specifics of how to set it up in this way are beyond the scope of this article.
 Take a look at Leaders, Followers and Observers in the docs if you want to know more.